InstacarMX/ExtraFiltersBundle/README.md

 ## Usage
-You can implement the ExpressionFilter as a normal filter for API Platform, but you must pass in the arguments the filters that the expression language have access to, with his properties and his strategies.
+You can implement the ExpressionFilter as a normal filter for API Platform, but you must pass in the arguments the filters that the expression language have access to.
 For example:

 ```php
 // src/Entity/Book.php